 I joined the Prince Albert Kennel & Obedience Club in 1984.
 We had just purchased our American Cocker Spaniel.
 Brock & I attended Obedience classes offered by the club and I was "hooked".
 Over the next 4 years I participated with our three Cocker Spaniels in Obedience and Conformation.
 One of the instructors asked me if I would like to come and help with classes.
 This instructor was my mentor – I learned, with her help, along with a number of seminars on behavior and teaching obedience the joy of sharing the wonderful world of dogs.
 Over the years we have had seven dogs – our first lab-shepherd cross, three American Cockers, two German Shorthaired Pointers and now 50 years later have a Labrador Retriever-Fanny, who is 4 years old.
 Over the years we have competed in Conformation, Obedience, and we are now enjoying Rally Obedience.
 Teaching obedience classes continues to be a very gratifying experience for me.
 Along with the other instructors in our club we hope that teaching our students and their canine companions responsible dog ownership and the joy of having dogs in our lives.

-I became involved in the Prince Albert Kennel & Obedience Club in the fall of 2007 when I got my first Shetland Sheepdog.
-I have been helping out with our Beginner Obedience classes since 2008.
+I have been involved in the Prince Albert Kennel & Obedience Club in the fall of 2007 when I started classes with my first Shetland Sheepdog named Joey.
+I began assisting with our Obedience classes in the fall of the following year.
 I enjoy working with owners and their dogs and watching the bond between them strengthen.
 There's nothing better than seeing them grow more confident while having fun.

 As an enthusiastic young horsebackrider that moved to the city, it only seemed natural to turn more attention to training my dogs instead of my horses.
 The spark to understand animal behavior that began at a young age transfered to the canine side and has grown over the last few years.
 I am currently a graduate from the Companion Animal Sciences Institutes Canine Behavior Science & Technology diploma and am a Certified Professional Dog Trainer through the CCPDT.
 The opportunities to help with ring stewarding at our Obedience, Rally-O, and Agility trials, as well as teach classes have only confirmed that I truly enjoy all things dog related.
 I am a back up trainer for the PAKOC and step in to help when the need is there!